-Blackball International is the governing body for the sport of blackball pool worldwide.
+Blackball International is the officially recognised governing body for the sport of blackball pool worldwide.

 Our primary objective is to promote and develop the game of blackball pool as an international sport.

-An important remit of Blackball International is the procurement of tenders to host the biennial World Blackball Championships at which countries from throughout the world are represented in individual and team competition.
+An important remit of Blackball International is the procurement of tenders to host the World Blackball Championships… a biennial event in which countries from throughout the world are represented in individual and team competition.

 Blackball pool was officially sanctioned by the World Pool-Billiard Association (WPA) in 2005 following a meeting in London the previous year in which the rules of the game were formally introduced to the cue sports community.

-Having secured the recognition of the WPA, national organisations were able to unite under a single structure and everyone could play the small-table game to exactly the same rules.
+Having secured the recognition of the WPA, national organisations were able to unite under a single structure and everyone could play the small-table game of pool to exactly the same rules.

 Blackball International as an organisation came into being in August 2008 and was charged with administering the sport.